3slab/VdmLibraryBundle/Resources/docs/formatter/csv.md

 **NOTE**: the csv headers are accessible with $this->headers.

+## Reading the CSV

+If you need to change the default way the CSV file is read, you have full control over how to do so.
+You can override the `getCsv` method to specify your separator, maxlength, escape character...
+The default implementation is `fgetcsv($handle, 1000, ";");`

 ### Example

 The array I want to send is the original csv row, but reversed and uppercase.
 My formatter shold look like this: